aslepyan/CompressiveTactileSubsampling/README.md

 * `reconAccPlot.m` is used to calculate the accuracies of the reconstructed images and plot some relevant figures.
 Here, the objects used to do the subsampling have also been used to train the learned dictionary for subsampled image recovery.

 ### Subsampled Image Classification
 The folder `Subsampling_Code\classification` is for the classification of collected subsampled tactile data.
-Firstly, the user can run `libTraining.m` to acquire the library (a matrix with the flattened full-raster images as its columns) for SRC.
+Firstly, the user can run `libTraining.m` to acquire the library for SRC.
 Then, they can run each section of `SRC.m` to conduct SRC, calculate accuracies or realize some figures in the paper.
 Besides, the code for the visualization of the library is also provided.
 Here, the objects used for subsampling have also been used to form the library for subsampled image classification.
 * `libTraining.m` is used to construct a library for SRC.
 * `libVis.m` visualizes the library.
 * `SRC.m` is used to determine the classes the reconstructed images belong to, calculate the accuracies of the classification of different sampling modes and measurement levels, as well as plot some relevant figures.